 It is important to know the required brooding equipment because brooding is an important management practice in poultry production.

-There are some equipment that must be available in the brooder house for it to be successful.
+There is some equipment that must be available in the brooder house for it to be successful.
 They are:

 i.
 Brooder Guard

 A brooder guard is a cardboard or wire mesh ring to the chicks confined to an area near the heat source.